How Work-Life Balance Works at BambooHR

 - Enjoy Quality of Life

-Enjoy Quality of Life—which focuses on work-life balance—is perhaps the one we are best known for.
+Enjoy Quality of Life—which focuses on how to improve work-life balance for employees—is perhaps the one we are best known for.
 BambooHR has made the news for our strict adherence to a 40-hour work week, as well as the employee time-off stipend we like to call paid paid vacation.
 To us, work-life balance, or rather quality of life, is more than a nice perk or a recruiting buzz word—it is a core part of our culture.

 The United States is currently ranked 30 out of 38 countries in work-life balance, and many organizations continue to push the idea that whoever works the longest hours wins the race.
 But overwhelming workloads and exhausting hours are a quick formula for employee burnout.
 When our founders, Ben Peterson and Ryan Sanders, started BambooHR, they wanted to create a workplace where employees felt encouraged to prioritize friends and family and leave work at work.